gurusabarish/hugo-profile/README.md

 ## Queries
 - If you have any queries or bugs, feel free to open an issue in [github](https://github.com/gurusabarish/hugo-profile/issues)

+## Quick deployment
+**Fork this repo or create your own github repo using "*use this template*" button.
+Edit the content inside website folder and connect your repo to netlify**
 ## Demos

 ### [Demo Site V3(latest)](https://profile.gurusabarish.tech)